Halooo/CS246_Notes/Lec21 Nov.22.md

    - to enforce a strong guarantee, I need to *undo* what `a.method1()` did
    - *very* hard to do - esp. if method 1 has "non-local side effects"

+**None-local side effect** : A, B do not change global variable

+self-contained: A and B only change its own field, run itself, will not influence others.

 so, f() is probably not exception safe (b/c I cannot undo from example)

 But, if `A::method1` and `B::method2` do ***not*** have non-local side effects, we *can* provide exception safety with **copy-swap**